frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 > Note: This feature is available in Version 13 and above only.

-You can follow the steps listed below to setup razorpay subscription for memberships.
+You can follow the steps listed below to setup a Razorpay subscription for memberships.

 1. Setup RazorPay
 1. Setup Billing details